ZMoberg/portfolio/README.md

 # PORTFOLIO V2

-This is a personal page built to display current and past projects.
+V2 of my personal portfolio that displays current and past projects.
+Implementing minimal package assistance the project was completed with a focus on "vanilla" concepts of HTML5 / CSS3 and JavaScript.
 <br>
 <br>
 ## Current Projects